Atlanta United FC

 2. Data Cleaning

-This step ensures that all values in the Date column are converted into a standard datetime format, allowing for consistent handling of dates across the dataset.
-By using pd.to_datetime() with errors='coerce', invalid or improperly formatted dates are replaced with NaT (Not a Time), preventing errors during the conversion process.
-This transformation is crucial for enabling chronological analysis, filtering by date, and performing time‑based calculations efficiently.
+All values in the Date column were converted to a standard datetime format using pd.to_datetime() with errors='coerce'.
+Invalid or improperly formatted dates are replaced with NaT (Not a Time), preventing errors during conversion.

 IndexRoundWkDayDateTime HomexGScorexG (Away)Away AttendanceVenue